Highland Arts Theatre Chime: History

 Work was commenced on the new church building on Bentinck Street on April 14, 1910.
 The cornerstone was laid by Mrs. Farquharson, widow of the second minister, on the 29th day of June.

 As the old church had only a bell, it was decided by the members, that they would like to have chimes in the new church, so on January 18, 1910, before the new building had been started, a number of young ladies of St. Andrew's met at the home of Mrs. A. N. Maclennan, for the purpose of organizing a sewing league to raise money for the chimes.
 The group was organized under the name of "The Chimes Club."
 The Club met every Tuesday evening, the dues were 10c per month.

 The sum of $225.46 was raised by these ladies by the end of the first year, by a sale of hand work, and two socials, at which admission was charged.
 The contract price of the chimes was $3,500.00.

 The bells were cast in bronze (bell metal) for St. Andrew's Church by the McShane Bell Foundry in Baltimore, Maryland, USA and are dated 1911.
 The chime first rang out in a series of concerts on June 24, 25, 26, 1911 in conjunction with the opening and dedication of the church itself.
 The special chimer for the occasion was Prof. J. W. Mettee, representing the founders - The McShane Bell Co.

 Characteristics

 The bells are arranged as a traditional chime of 10 bells and are played from the ringing room immediately below the Bell Chamber in the bell tower using the original unmodified McShane "pump handle" chimestand with deep key-fall on all notes.
+The purely mechanical action makes it possible to play all dynamic gradations, from very soft to very loud.
 Nine of the bells are hung fixed in position in the main chime frame in the belfry, the tenth, the heaviest bell, is mounted in a rotary iron yoke on iron stands above the main chime frame.
 This bell, the tenor bell, is equipped with both a spring clapper and a tolling hammer so can be played either by swing chiming or by using the chimestand.